- Defense lawyers give closing arguments

-Michael Adebolajo, 28, and Michael Adebowale, 22, are each accused of murder, conspiracy to murder a police officer and attempted murder of a police officer.
+Michael Adebolajo, 29, and Michael Adebowale, 22, are accused of murder and attempted murder of a police officer.
+They have denied the charges.

 The killing of Rigby outside the Woolwich Barracks in southeast London on May 22 shocked the nation.
 He left behind a wife and a young son.